Cybercube21/python-discord-downloader/README.md

 ```

 ## Usage
-To start, you first have to add a ".env" file and insert you token like this:
+To start, you first have to add a ".env" file and insert your token like this:
 ```
 # .env
 DISCORD_TOKEN="<Insert bot token here>"